gaehlerm/SoftwareEngineering/README.md

 "Except for the problem of too many levels of indirection." – my hero

-Levels of abstraction is an extremely important concept in software engineering.
-Yet it doesn’t get the amount of attention it would deserve.
+Levels of abstraction are an extremely important concept in software engineering.
+Yet, it doesn't receive the amount of attention it deserves.
 It applies to so many things around us, but so few people know about it.
-It’s about taking a few objects and creating a new object out of it with completely different properties.
+It's about taking a few objects and creating a new object with completely different properties.
 Something completely new emerges.

 ## Real world example

-You take a CPU, a main board, RAM, an SSD and a power supply.
-Some of the most complex objects human kind had ever created.
-From some of them you might have a rough idea what they do, and maybe even how they work.
-When you assemble these parts, it becomes mind boggling.
+You take a CPU, a motherboard, RAM, an SSD, and a power supply.
+Some of the most complex objects humankind has ever created.
+From some of them, you might have a rough idea of what they do, and maybe even how they work.
+When you assemble these parts, it becomes mind-boggling.
 So many extremely complex objects.
 And now we combine them.
 How is this going to end up?
 Surprisingly simple.
 You sit in front of it every day.
-It’s a computer.
+It's a computer.
 And all your questions are gone.
-It’s a higher level of abstraction and it’s fairly simple to use.
-As I write this book I only care about the text software that I use.
-I don’t care about the operating system (OS).
-I don’t care about the computer that’s standing on the floor.
-I don’t care about the CPU inside.
-I don’t care about the billions of transistors inside and I don’t care about the quantum mechanical effects that the transistors are based on.
-My text software depends on all these things but I don’t have to know anything about them.
+It represents a higher level of abstraction and is quite simple to use.
+As I write this book, I only care about the text software that I use.
+I don't care about the operating system (OS).
+I don't care about the computer that is standing on the floor.
+I don't care about the CPU inside.
+I don't care about the billions of transistors inside a device, nor do I care about the quantum mechanical effects that these transistors are based on.
+My text software relies on all these components, but I don't need to have any knowledge about them.
 All these things were abstracted away by the next higher level.
 The text processing program emerged from combining all these immensely complex objects.

 One can also look at the problem from the bottom up.
 Quantum mechanics does not know anything about transistors.
-Transistors don’t know anything about CPUs.
-CPUs don’t know anything about computers, computers don’t know anything about the OS and the OS doesn’t know anything about my text software.
-Some things like the quantum mechanics are just there.
-We can’t change them, but we can use it and create other objects.
-Other things like the transistors are designed to operate inside a CPU.
-We can design transistors that meet the extremely stringent requirements to operate inside a CPU.
-Yet you could take a CPU, break out a transistor and use it on its own.
-It’s just a transistor.
-Albeit an extremely small one.
+Transistors don't know anything about CPUs.
+CPUs don't know anything about computers, computers don't know anything about the OS and the OS doesn't know anything about my text software.
+Some things, like quantum mechanics, just exist.
+We can't change them, but we can use them to create other objects.
+Transistors, among other components, are designed to operate inside a CPU.
+We can design transistors that meet the extremely stringent requirements for operating inside a CPU.
+Yet, you could take a CPU, break out a transistor, and use it on its own.
+It's just a transistor.
+Although it is an extremely small one.
 You would need an electron microscope to see it.
-The OS supplies an interface, which the text processing software is running on, but the OS doesn't care about the text processing software.
+The OS supplies an interface on which the text processing software runs, but the OS does not concern itself with the text processing software.

 Another example is a company.
 Every company has a job hierarchy.
-Even if some modern companies try to keep it flat, some kind of hierarchy is still around.
-Every level of this hierarchy has a different task.
-The lowest level are the factory workers.
+Even though some modern companies attempt to maintain a flat structure, some form of hierarchy still exists.
+At every level of this hierarchy, there is a different task.
+The lowest level comprises the factory workers.
 They do the actual work.
-However, the other levels are also required.
-The department head has to make sure all his employees are happy, or at least that they do their job.
-And as you go further up the hierarchy, the work is more about strategy of the company.
+However, the other levels are also necessary.
+The department head has to ensure that all his employees are content, or at least that they fulfill their job responsibilities.
+As you move up the hierarchy, the work becomes more focused on the company's strategy.
 It involves more politics and HR.
 This is the natural way companies are organized.
-Big companies won’t work in any other way.
-The CEO cannot manage all 10’000 employees by himself, nor can he know every detail of every processes within the company.
-He needs this job hierarchy.
+Big companies won't work in any other way.
+The CEO cannot manage all 10,000 employees by himself, nor can he know every detail of every process within the company.
+He needs to establish a job hierarchy.
 He has to delegate his work and let others take care of the time-consuming details.
 He needs these levels of abstraction.
-Self organizing companies without a hierarchy frequently don't work out very well.
+Self-organizing companies without a hierarchy often do not work out very well.

-You create a level of abstraction every time you combine some existing objects.
+By combining existing objects, you create a level of abstraction.
 The new object has a higher level of abstraction than the previous ones.
 It may have completely different properties than the lower levels.
-In theory the higher level object combines the complexity of all the underlying objects but if the higher-level object is well designed you don’t care anymore about the lower level objects at all.
-Just like it's very hard to calculate the quantum mechanical properties of a simple molecule, yet you can take a statistical average of billions of molecules and make very accurate predictions on the behavior of a combustion engine or the aerodynamics of an airplane.
+In theory, the higher-level object combines the complexity of all the underlying objects.
+However, if the higher-level object is well-designed, you no longer need to concern yourself with the lower-level objects.
+Just as it is very challenging to calculate the quantum mechanical properties of a simple molecule, you can still derive accurate predictions about the behavior of a combustion engine or the aerodynamics of an airplane by taking a statistical average of billions of molecules.

 Creating good levels of abstraction is probably the most important task in software engineering.
-This is the very heart that allows us humans to understand and tackle such extremely complex tasks.
-You have to break them up into smaller and smaller blocks that you can understand.
+This is the very core that enables us, as humans, to comprehend and address such exceedingly intricate tasks.
+You have to break them up into smaller and more manageable blocks that you can understand.

 ## Programming Example

 C++ is a fairly low-level programming language.
-Its widespread usage has mostly historical reasons.
-There are a lot of things that newer programming languages do better.
-But it’s the same as always: The code is working and it will not be replaced because of some smaller inconveniences in the programming language.
+Its widespread usage is mostly due to historical reasons.
+There are many aspects in which newer programming languages outperform older ones.
+But it's the same as always: The code is working and it will not be replaced due to some minor inconveniences in the programming language.
 About a decade ago, some of the most fundamental inconveniences were removed with the release of the C++11 standard.

 C++ uses old school arrays.
-These are commands to allocate memory in order to store some objects.
-If the programmer doesn’t know how many objects there will be, he has to use the infamous `new` and `delete` commands in order to allocate memory on the heap and delete it in the end.
-These commands are extremely error prone.
-They were extremely hard to use.
-If you forgot to use delete in a corner case, the software was leaking memory leading to undefined behavior.
-Usually you had to restart your operating system every few days for this reason.
-Because as it was leaking memory, it became slow.
+These commands allocate memory to store objects.
+If the programmer doesn't know how many objects there will be, he has to use the infamous `new` and `delete` commands to allocate memory on the heap and deallocate it in the end.
+These commands are extremely error-prone.
+They were extremely difficult to use.
+If you forgot to use `delete` in a corner case, the software would leak memory.
+Usually, you had to restart your operating system every few days for this reason.
+As it was leaking memory, it became slow.

-Here is an example how to use `new` and `delete`.
+Here is an example of how to use `new` and `delete`.

 ```C++
 int * arr = new int[10];